nathan-nakatsuka/scRNA_Reproducibility/Vignette.md

 # Plot Manhattan plot
 # Note: this is not as good as the results with 16 datasets but with 4 datasets some of the patterns are still clear.
+# Note: the significant genes in this plot were jittered substantially so they would be more clear, but they all had infinite -log10(p-value)s.
 pdf(paste0("ManhattanPlot_COVID4Datasets_",ClusterofInterest,".txt"))
 MakeManhattanPlot(CalibratedPValuesTable=FinalPValues, OtherNegLogPValueCutoff=3, TopValueCutoff=9,
                   Desiredggtitle="Manhattan Plot of COVID-19 vs. Healthy SumRank Differential Expression in CD4 T Cells",jitter_amount=2.5)